I'm self-employed - what expenses do HMRC let me claim for tax purposes?

 - direct costs of producing goods

-Just like with other expenses, you cannot claim items you initially bought for personal use but are looking to sell.
-You are also unable to claim the depreciation expenses of equipment you own and are looking to sell.
+Just like with other expenses, you cannot deduct the cost of items you initially bought for personal use but are looking to sell.
+You are also unable to deduct the depreciation expenses of equipment you own and are looking to sell.

-You cannot claim private expenses or everyday food or snacks.
+You cannot deduct private expenses or everyday food or snacks.
 See our tax tea break video below which explains why.

 untied tip if your expenses are less than £1,000

 Expenses are only worth tracking if they are greater than £1,000 a year ... the reason is that you're allowed to claim up to £1,000 as an allowance without needing paperwork.
-If you're an untied user then this is claimed automatically.
+If you're an untied user then the trading allowance is claimed automatically if your actual expenses are lower.

 And for more useful information, click here to find out what the difference between being a sole trader and a limited company is.